alphahumanxyz/.github/profile/README.md

-# Welcome to BNBPad.ai
+# Welcome to Phunks.ai

-BNBPAD.ai is the first AI token launchpad built for the BNB Smart Chain (BSC) empowering creators, developers, and traders to deploy and trade autonomous AI agents as blockchain-native assets.
+Phunks.ai is the first AI token launchpad built for the BNB Smart Chain (BSC) empowering creators, developers, and traders to deploy and trade autonomous AI agents as blockchain-native assets.